walles/batterylogger/README.md

 TODO Before Releasing to the Public
 -----------------------------------
-* If we change the system clock, think about how that would affect boot timestamps, the system sampling's reboot detection and the timestamp logging in general.
+* Verify that sampling actually starts after rebooting the device.

+* Find out why we don't get any lines on the device (but we do get dots)

 * Make an icon.

 TODO Misc
 ---------
-* Make sure we support one-finger scaling.
-Maybe there's an appcompat ScaleGestureDetector that supports this?
+* Make sure the y=0 lines are visible

+* Profile app startup, it feels slow

+* When drawing the drain lines, try to guess the initial charging state by counting backwards from the first change in charging state.

+* If we change the system clock, think about how that would affect boot timestamps, the system sampling's reboot detection and the timestamp logging in general, and the drawing of median lines.

 * Replace the medians by something else?
 Averages?
 Least square approximated lines?